Selling Student Accommodation

 Think of these as your more traditional student let.
 Essentially a Buy To Let for students, which has been for years, the favoured route for most investors.

-Now while these could take any form, from a flat right up to a one-bed house, the most common is a HMO.
+Now, while these could take any form, from a flat right up to a one-bed house, the most common is an HMO.

 Why?
 Because out of all the student lets out there, they typically tend to deliver the best yield.
 And that's despite BTL regulations around HMOs becoming a lot stricter over the past 20 or so years.

-At the end of the day, the value of student accommodation is much like your normal property - it's only worth as much as someone is willing to pay.
+At the end of the day, the value of student accommodation is somewhat similar to a normal property in the way it's only worth as much as someone is willing to pay.

 The level of demand